-3.2.2 Sensitivity to the bias correction applied on opaque channels in the boundary layer below 2 km altitude (Martinet et al. (2015), Martinet et al. (2017)).
+3.2.2 Sensitivity to the bias correction applied on opaque channels

+One other source of errors in the lowest levels could come from the bias correction applied on the most opaque channels.
+In fact, the bias correction has been inferred from differences with respect to the AROME model which is known for larger errors in the boundary layer below 2 km altitude (Martinet et al., 2015, 2017).
 Two additional configurations have thus been designed to evaluate the impact of the bias correction applied on raw measurements.
-Config3 is similar to config2 except that the bias-correction is not applied on the last four most opaque channels (54-58 GHz range).
-Config4 is similar to config2 except that the bias-correction applied to all channels is based on statistics of O-B departures made on clear-sky profiles with a temperature gradient between 500 m altitude and surface smaller than 5 K. Table 4 shows that 1D-Var retrievals
+Config3 is similar to Config2 except that the bias correction is not applied on the last four most opaque channels (54-58 GHz range).
+Config4 is similar to Config2 except that the bias correction applied to all channels is based on statistics of O-B departures made on clear-sky profiles with a temperature gradient between 500 m altitude and surface smaller than 5 K. Table 4 shows that 1D-Var retrievals are already improved with Config4 in fog conditions.
+Consequently, removing larger model errors during very stable conditions in the O-B monitoring leads to an improved estimation of the bias correction.
+The best scores are finally obtained with Config3 with improved temperature retrievals by 15 % at 50 m.
+Figure 3 confirms that if the bias correction based on the AROME monitoring is applied to the 54-58 GHz channels, a significant degradation in the temperature retrievals is observed in the first 500 m.
+Removing the